-Catherine Maiorisi lives in New York City and often writes under the watchful eye of Edgar Allan Poe, in Edgar’s Café near the apartment she shares with Sherry her partner, now wife, of thirty-eight years.
+Catherine Maiorisi lives in New York City and often writes under the watchful eye of Edgar Allan Poe, in Edgar’s Café near her apartment.

 Since she found her imagination, writing has been like meditating for Catherine and it is what she most loves to do.
-But she also reads voraciously, loves to cook, especially Italian, and enjoys hanging out with her wife and friends.
+But she also reads voraciously, loves to cook, especially Italian, and enjoys hanging out with friends.

 Another surprise was hearing the voices of two characters, Andrea and Darcy, chatting in her head every night, making it difficult to sleep.
 Reassured by her wife that she wasn’t losing it, Catherine paid attention and those conversations led to her first romance novel, Matters of the Heart.
-No One But You, Ready for Love, and Taking a Chance on Love.
+Three more romances followed: No One But You, Ready for Love, and Taking a Chance on Love.
 The Disappearance of Lindy James, is her first general fiction novel.

 Catherine is an active member of Sisters in Crime and Mystery Writers of America.
-She is also a member of the Golden Crown Literary Society, Romance Writers of America and Rainbow Romance Writers.
+She is also a member of the Golden Crown Literary Society.